CopilotKit/CopilotKit/README.md

 ## License

-This repository's source code is available under the [MIT License].
+This repository's source code is available under the [MIT License](LICENSE).